mendel5/thunderbird/README.md

   - If the checkmark is checked, the default email format will be HTML.
 If you want to send a single email in plain text format, you can hold `Shift` while clicking on `New Message`.
   - If the checkmark is unchecked, the default email format will be plain text.
 If you want to send a single email in HTML format, you can hold `Shift` while clicking on `New Message`.

-### Plain text: format flowed
+### Plain text: format flowed (ignore)
 Tag: format=flowed, format-flowed

 (better ignore this section)

-When sending emails in a plain text format, using `format=flowed` can sometimes help to avoid issues, but sometimes it can also cause issues.
+When sending emails in a plain text format, using `format=flowed` can sometimes help to avoid issues, but sometimes it can also cause more issues.

 In the default configuration of Thunderbird, the value `mailnews.send_plaintext_flowed` is set to `true`.